AnujSaharan/Reddit-Stock-Sentiment-Scraper/README.md

  __Reddit Stock Sentiment Scraper__ utilizes a modified version of the VADER Sentiment Analysis library to classify Reddit comments from r/WallStreetBets and generate aggregate statistics.

-## Instructions
+## Instructions to Run

+Default Parameters:
+python redditStockSentimentScraper.py

+Variable Parameters:
-redditStockSentimentScraper.py [ Name of Subreddit to scrape comments from ] [ Sort Mode for Subreddit ] [ Number of Posts on the Subreddit to look at ] [ Update Frequency ] [ Boolean to enable or disable PyPlot ]
+python redditStockSentimentScraper.py [ Name of Subreddit to scrape comments from ] [ Sort Mode for Subreddit ] [ Number of Posts on the Subreddit to look at ] [ Update Frequency ] [ Boolean to enable or disable PyPlot ]

 ## Contents for environment_variables.json